CSALabsAutomation/azure-synapse-pipelines-dataflows-labs/steps/01_data-ingestion-and-transformation-using-synapse-pipelines-and-dataflows/documentation.md

 ### Note azure raw datalake storage account

 1. In the **Resource groups** blade, Sort the resorces by Type where you can see three storage account.
    Raw datalake storage account is one that starts with **azrawdatalake** followed by random string.
-Note down same as this will ve used many time as we proceed with this lab.
+Note down same as this will be used many time when proceed with this lab.

    ![Note azure raw datalake storage account](./assets/rawlakestorage.jpg "rawstorageaccount")